 This could be a little embarrassing, yes, but you won’t be charged any extra fees.
 If the thought of having to take the walk of shame back to the aisle to return your items really worries you, always keep a little bit of cash on you just in case.

 The Bottom Line

 Saving money is hard enough these days without these big banks reaching into your pockets.
 Keep your coins where they belong by staying one step ahead and avoiding those unwanted bank fees.
-The savings can help you get out of debt faster and stay on top of your financial goals in 2019.
+The savings can help you get out of debt faster and stay on top of your financial goals for the new year.